icarrasquer/Multi-locus_marker_Swiss_Orthoptera/Probe design/mitochondrial genes/README.md

 ## Complete mitochondrion available for Orthoptera
 07.02.2022
 Download 245 orthoptera mitogenomes.
-200 belong to Orthoptera 7 families present in Switzerland ( there are 8 Orthoptera families)
+200 belong to Orthoptera 7 families present in Switzerland ( there are 7 Orthoptera families), 5 of Swiss species.

 Acrididae 126 -> 10 -> 2
-Catantopidae 0
 Gryllidae 20 -> 10 -> 1
 Gryllotalpidae 3 -> 1
 Rhaphidophoridae 3